graemeboulton/portfolio-website/_pages/about.md

 Multi-channel & Loyalty:
 When I moved into a wider commercial role, my usage of analytics grew even deeper.
 I designed and implemented a loyalty programme and was responsible for everything from segmentation to reporting to data quality tasks such as cleansing, migration, integration, and governance.

-During Covid (on furlough):
+IT:
-I built the company’s entire Power BI architecture from the ground up.
+I built the company’s entire Power BI architecture from the ground up back in 2020 during Covid, whilst the entire business was on furlough.
 I designed and managed the full ETL layer using dataflows, which involved complex cleansing and transformation.
 I created dozens of operational dashboards covering sales, footfall, conversion, customer metrics, employee KPIs and much more.
 I also built a comprehensive board-level reporting app spanning retail, merchandising, HR, marketing, and technology.

-Major Data & ML Projects:
 I’ve led several transformation projects, but one of the most relevant is a machine learning initiative focused on forecasting sales and optimising inventory movement.
-This project, completed through the UK government’s KTP programme, was awarded the highest possible grade — and the resulting academic paper was later picked up by a prestigious US university: https://www.sciencedirect.com/science/article/pii/S0957417424030677￼
+This project, completed through the UK government’s KTP programme, was awarded the highest possible grade — and the resulting academic paper was later picked up by a prestigious US university:

+https://www.sciencedirect.com/science/article/pii/S0957417424030677￼

 ⸻

-**Why I Chose to Leave a Director-Level Role to Focus on Data**
+**Why I chose to leave a director-level role to focus on data**

 There are a few reasons:

 1. Senior tech roles can be incredibly intense.
 You’re constantly spinning plates, and those plates increase year after year.
 I wanted to focus on fewer things but do them exceptionally well.
 2. After years of delivering major transformations, burnout is real.
 I’m not afraid of hard work — far from it — but I recognised the toll and knew it was time for a new challenge.
 3. Data is what I genuinely love.
 Stepping away from a senior leadership position wasn’t a step backwards — it was a deliberate choice to move toward the work that energises me the most.

 ⸻

-**Will I Have Any Difficulty Stepping Down in Seniority?**
+**Will I Have any difficulty stepping down in seniority?**

 Absolutely not.
 In fact, I’m genuinely looking forward to it.